james-shields/getting_data_course_assignment/README.txt

     This codebook contains a description of the analysis run by run_analysis.R as well as descriptions of the variables contained in getting_data_output.txt.

 The run_analysis.R script was written to run on Ubuntu Linux.
+Run the script from R to download the relevant data an produce the output file.